-EXAMPLE Using a 3CLR profile, the colorant values for the first channel would be (1, 0, 0) where 1 is the maximum device value and 0 is the minimum device value.
-This would be achieved by dividing all the encoded values by the maximum value for that channel (e.g. dividing the 8-bit values 255, 0, 0 by 255).
-Processing this colour through the ATOB1Tag would produce the PCS values listed in bytes 44-49.
+EXAMPLE Using a 3CLR 8-bit profile, the colorant values for the first channel would be (255, 0, 0).
+Processing this colour through the AToB1Tag would produce the PCS values listed in bytes 44-49.

 When this tag is used, the "count of colorants" must be in agreement with the colour space signature of 7.2.6.